Hate the Taste of Water? Here are 7 Ways to Stay Hydrated

 4. Eat foods that are rich in water

-If you find it challenging to finish your daily water intake, consider adding fruits and veggies with high water content to your meals and snacks.
+If you find it challenging to finish your daily water intake and hate chugging a glass of water, consider adding fruits and veggies with high water content to your meals and snacks instead.

 Cucumbers, lettuce, oranges, and watermelon not only keep you hydrated but also serve as nutritious snacks.